viher3/easy-eu-cookie-law/README.md

 Cookie law is a WordPress Plugin that helps you to comply with the new European cookie law by the easiest way.

-This plugin has different alert colors and has been translated in English, Spanish and Italian.
+This plugin has different alert colors and has been translated in English, Spanish, French and Italian.